How You Can Conserve Water

 Florida Water Star is a voluntary, points-based certification program that recognizes and encourages water use efficiency in single-family homes.
 Florida Water Star certification means your property meets fundamental criteria for efficiently using water in residential irrigation, landscape design and indoor water-using fixtures and appliances.

-The program is administered locally by the South Florida Water Management District.
+The program is supported by the South Florida Water Management District and administered by Triconic, LLC.
 In addition to improving water efficiency in existing homes, Florida Water Star can be effectively integrated into residential construction projects along with other green certification programs – such as ENERGY STAR®, the Florida Green Building Coalition's green standards and the U.S. Green Building Council's LEED program.
 When compared to many other green building certifications, Florida Water Star is noticeably more detailed and relevant to Florida's unique conditions.
 It can therefore further enhance the effectiveness of other certification programs in South Florida.

 - Florida Water Star Program